gesaretto/writing_london/paper/voyage_biblio_notes.md

 ##Cockayne

-- We use her to talk about __shit__ becoming __food__; we use her to talk about the corrupt ecosystem of the __Fleet__.
+- We use her to:

+	1. talk about __shit__ becoming __food__; we use her to talk about the corrupt ecosystem of the __Fleet__.

 		- This should probably be our starting point - to introduce the notion of corrupt ecosystem, which we will later extend to the __city as a body__ and __the city as a book__.

-- __Water__.
+	2. talk about __water__.
 I mean, we don't really talk enough about water - water as a deceptive boundary.
 Water as a deceptive way of getting rid of stuff - since stuff will __always__, inevitably, flow back to you.

 > "Just a few hours separated meat that was stale from that only fit for dogs.
 Low profit margins in the victualling trades tempted people to make false claims about freshness."
 (95) "Pork was potentially a more dangerous product than beef; it deteriorated more quickly, and carried a great number of communicable diseases. [...]
 While rootling in the back alleys and dunghills, pigs picked up contamination from city industries and noisome ditches filled with night soil and street sweepings.
 Mingling with dogs increased the circulation of disease and intestinal worms.
 Pork from city pigs needed to be cooked thoroughly to ensure it did not cause illness or worm infestation.
 Some signs of poor quality were clearly visible."
 (95) "References to butchers selling unmarketable flesh abound in civic and company records.
 Vendors of corrupt meats could be fined and their produce confiscated.
 Dogs and pigs devoured some impounded supplies and the rest was disposed of."
 (96) "After 1648 the market lookers for flesh and fish were keen to discover carcasses affected by the 'turne'.
 The turne was a disease affecting sheep and cattle that made the beast 'turne about' while grazing. [...]
 It was thought that the disease could be transmissible to humans if infected meat was consumed, and therefore sales were banned and fines were relatively high for those found to be marketing meat with the turne."
 (97) "Rivers received a rich stew from the cities - from domestic and trade sources, particles of earth, soot, sand, turds and rainwater.
 Silty liquid arrived via street kennels and open ditches.
 A mall but increasing amount arrived via subterranean sewers. [...]"
 (199) "More solid particles of refuse were also cast into city rivers.
 Ordinary household waste could find its way into the waters: a notice was placed in the _Manchester Mercury_ warning people not to throw ashes, rubbish, dust, or dirt into the River Irwell.
 Most human excrement did not enter the basic sewage system because it was collected in cesspits [...].
 Some privies were located above the Fleet."
 (200) "A strong belief in the harmful effects of bad airs - or miasmas - prevailed throughout the period.
 It was thought that the corrupt air itself caused and spread diseases when it was breathed in."
 (212)